 - a.
 Cost or Pricing Data. - (1) Decision to Require Data.
-A Contracting Officer (CO) has discretion to require cost or pricing data to assure negotiated prices are fair and reasonable.
+A Contracting Officer (CO) has discretion to require cost or pricing data to assure prices are fair and reasonable.
 Certified cost and pricing data must be requested only when the CO does not have reasonable assurance that costs or prices are fair and reasonable based on price analysis or other means of evaluation.
-When deciding the extent to which cost and pricing data may be required, the CO should consider the cost and schedule burden on the contractor to provide the information. - (a) When the CO determines adequate price competition exists, certified cost or pricing data must not be requested. - (b) Adequate price competition may exist when: - (i) Two or more responsible offerors competing independently submit priced offers responsive to FAA's expressed requirement; - (ii) There was a responsible reasonable expectation, based on market research or other assessment, that two or more responsible offerors competing independently would submit priced offers responsive to the screening information request's expressed requirement-even though, although only one offer is received from a responsible responsive offeror; or - (iii) Price analysis clearly demonstrates that the proposed price is reasonable in comparison compared with to current or recent prices for the same or similar items purchased in comparable quantities, and under comparable terms and conditions under contracts that resulted from adequate price competition. - (c) If the CO determines that the level of competition does not support the determination of price reasonableness, or the offeror's price cannot be determined to be reasonable from price analysis in accordance according withto T3.2 subparagraph c.3 1(c)below, then the CO may require certified cost or pricing data or non-certified cost or pricing data to the extent necessary to support a determination of a fair and reasonable price.
-The CO7 within his or her discretion, may based on price analysis alone determine that an offeror's price is not fair and reasonable without requesting additional cost data.
+When deciding the extent to which cost and pricing data may be required, the CO should consider the cost and schedule burden on the contractor to provide the information. - (a) When the CO determines adequate price competition exists, certified cost or pricing data must not be requested. - (b) Adequate price competition may exist when: - (i) Two or more responsible offerors competing independently submit priced offers responsive to FAA's expressed requirement; - (ii) There was a reasonable expectation, based on market research or other assessment, that two or more responsible offerors competing independently would submit priced offers responsive to the screening information request's expressed requirement, although only one offer is received from a responsible responsive offeror; or - (iii) Price analysis clearly demonstrates that the proposed price is reasonable compared to current or recent prices for the same or similar items purchased in comparable quantities, and under comparable terms and conditions under contracts that resulted from adequate price competition. - (c) If the CO determines that the level of competition does not support the determination of price reasonableness, or the offeror's price cannot be determined to be reasonable from price analysis according to subparagraph c. below, then the CO may require certified cost or pricing data or non-certified cost or pricing data to the extent necessary to support a determination of a fair and reasonable price.
+The CO within his or her discretion may, based on price analysis alone, determine that an offeror's price is not fair and reasonable without requesting additional cost data.